This Page Will Be Update Frequently

 Public Works Information

-- Christiansburg, along with Montgomery County, is temporarily suspending utility disconnections this month.
+- Christiansburg, along with Montgomery County, is temporarily suspending utility disconnections through May.

 - “We still encourage residents to make payments on time, if possible, to avoid accumulating a larger balance,” Christiansburg spokeswoman Melissa Demmitt wrote in an email.

 - Demmitt said the town is also waiving the $10 fee for any town bill payments made over the phone.
 She said the town would like to encourage residents to make payments online, over the phone, via mail or at the dropbox outside the town hall.